 More About the ATI TEAS English and Language Usage Subtest

 The English and Language Usage subtest is a bit different from other writing exams you may have taken previously; it has no essay section.
 Rather, you will only have to answer a series of questions written in multiple choice format.
 To answer these questions, you must read a small selection, which you will have to glean for errors and contextual information.

-This subtest is, notably, the absolute shortest you’ll find on the ATI TEAS test as a whole.
-It clocks in with a 28 minute time span, and possesses only 28 questions.
-Each question will fall under at least one of four knowledge categories: Pretest Questions, Conventions of Standard English (6 percent), Vocabulary Acquisition (4 percent), and Knowledge of Language (6 percent).
+This subtest clocks in with a 37 minute time span, and possesses only 37 questions.
+Each question will fall under at least one of four knowledge categories: Pretest Questions, Conventions of Standard English, Knowledge of Language, and Using Language and Vocabulary to Express Ideas in Writing.
 Keep reading to learn more about each of these categories and how they affect the contents of the exam.

 Conventions of Standard English

 The Craft and Structure category focuses on the more critical aspects of writing, paying special attention to the author’s choices and how they convey meaning.
 You will be expected to consider the perspective of the author of a given work, as well as why they may have written that work; define words based on how the author used them in the work; acknowledge the different ways a written work can be organized; and comprehend the various types of subjective statements an author can make, as well as how they differ from objective statements.